Cinematographer Malik Hassan Sayeed on set for After the Hunt.

 Sayeed and director Luca Guadagnino prepare to shoot a scene set in Alma and Frederik's (Michael Stuhlbarg) apartment.

-The apartment space was really central to how we wanted to convey the emotional isolation of the characters — particularly Alma's.
+The apartment space was really central to how we wanted to convey the emotional isolation of the characters, particularly Alma's.
 When it came to camera movement in that space, we kept things very deliberate and restrained.
-There were moments in which we keep the camera static, letting the emotional tension in the scene unfold without any distraction.
+There were moments in which we kept the camera static, letting the emotional tension in the scene unfold without any distraction.
 Other times, the camera moves slowly and intentionally, but we avoid any unnecessary movement.
 We didn’t want the camera to compete with the emotion of the moment; it had to serve the story, not overshadow it.

 Unit stills by Yannis Drakoulidis.
 Images courtesy of Amazon MGM Studios.